“Good ideas are a dime a dozen…” My friend and mentor James used to tell me.

 With this level of mistrust, even when you get good ideas, you are inclined to leave them on the table.

-7. Size matters to accepting good ideas
+7. Not realizing size matters to accepting good ideas

 Size matters – the size of the business, the size of your budget, the size of you team and of course the size of your leadership capacity.